 Here, the subscript $s = \pm 1$ refers to the spin direction.
-As it turns out, the thermodynamic potential $\Omega_{\text{eff}}$ in \eqref{A13} is invariant under the transformation $\Omega \rightarrow - \Omega$, thus, the direction of rotation e.g. clockwise or counterclockwise giving the same results.
+As it turns out, the thermodynamic potential $\Omega_{\text{eff}}$ in \eqref{A13} is invariant under the transformation $\Omega \rightarrow - \Omega$; thus, the direction of rotation e.g. clockwise or counterclockwise gives the same results.
 Let us note that the angular velocity in \eqref{A13} appears as a Lagrange multiplier of total angular momentum whose effect imitates the role of the chemical potential.
 In what follows, we scrutinize the similarities, differences, and the interplay of chemical potential and angular velocity on the formation of an inhomogeneous phase of quark matter.

 At this stage, let us emphasize that for a rotating fermionic system, in particular, there is a freedom to define the vacuum state and correspondingly the particle and antiparticle modes.
 As it turns out, in the case of fermionic fields, this freedom is related to the positive norm of modes \cite{Ambrus:2014uqa}.
-Therefore, choosing an appropriate vacuum state is crucial to study the thermodynamics of a system.
-In particular, two commonly choices are either the Minkowski vacuum, with $\varepsilon_{\pm} > 0$, defined in \cite{Vilenkin:1980zv} or the co-rotating vacuum state, with $\varepsilon_{\pm} - \Omega (\ell + 1/2) > 0$, introduced in \cite{Iyer:1982ah}.
+Therefore, choosing an appropriate vacuum state is crucial to studying the thermodynamics of a system.
+In particular, two common choices are either the Minkowski vacuum, with $\varepsilon_{\pm} > 0$, defined in \cite{Vilenkin:1980zv} or the corotating vacuum state, with $\varepsilon_{\pm} - \Omega (\ell + 1/2) > 0$, introduced in \cite{Iyer:1982ah}.
 Thus, to fix the vacuum state, we choose the former definition to perform our numerical analysis.
-Moreover, noting in particular that, in a rotating system, the constituent mass is inhomogeneous and depends on radial distance from the axis of rotation, thus, we obtained $\Omega_{\text{eff}}$ in \eqref{A13} by employing the so-called local density approximation $\partial_{r} m \ll m^{2}$ \cite{Sadooghi:2021upd,Ebihara:2016fwa}.
-In sec. \ref{NumRes}, we use $\Omega_{\text{eff}}$ in \eqref{A13} to determine the dependence of constituent mass $m$ and the wave vector $q$ on chemical potential and angular velocity at zero and finite temperature.
-Then, we present the phase diagram of the rotating two-flavor quark matter in the NJL model at finite $T$, $\mu$ and $\Omega$.
+Moreover, noting in particular that, in a rotating system, the constituent mass is inhomogeneous and depends on the radial distance from the axis of rotation, we obtain $\Omega_{\text{eff}}$ in \eqref{A13} by employing the so-called local density approximation $\partial_{r} m \ll m^{2}$ \cite{Sadooghi:2021upd,Ebihara:2016fwa}.
+In Sec. \ref{NumRes}, we use $\Omega_{\text{eff}}$ in \eqref{A13} to determine the dependence of constituent mass $m$ and the wave vector $q$ on chemical potential and angular velocity at zero and finite temperature.
+Then, we present the phase diagram of the rotating two-flavor quark matter in the NJL model at finite $T$, $\mu$, and $\Omega$.